oushujun/EDTA/README.md

 normally.
 Use `--tmpdir <dir>` to select the location yourself (e.g. a node-local SSD), or set `EDTA_TMPDIR_KEEP=1` to keep the inherited `TMPDIR`.

+**Stopping a run stops the whole tree.** EDTA runs under a process group: `kill -TERM <pid>` (or a scheduler's stop signal) brings down the main process and every forked module and running tool with it, and even a SIGKILL of the main process cascades through parent-death supervision to the module workers.
+Because EDTA moves itself to a new process group, terminal Ctrl-C no longer reaches it; send signals to the main process instead (its PID is also the process group id, so `kill -- -<pid>` targets the whole tree).
+One caveat: after a SIGKILL, a tool call that was already running (e.g. an ongoing RepeatModeler round) may finish its current invocation before the tree is fully gone.

 **Run only some TE discovery modules** (`--modules`).
 In most plant genomes LINEs and SINEs annotate <2% of the sequence, while their de-novo discovery (RepeatModeler and AnnoSINE) is the slowest part of EDTA: